duckdb/duckdb-web/docs/api/python/dbapi.md

 ### Prepared Statements

 DuckDB also supports [prepared statements](../../sql/query_syntax/prepared_statements) in the API with the `execute` and `executemany` methods.
 The values may be passed as an additional parameter after a query that contains `?` or `$1` (dollar symbol and a number) placeholders.
 Using the `?` notation adds the values in the same sequence as passed within the Python parameter.
 Using the `$` notation allows for values to be reused within the SQL statement based on the number and index of the value found within the Python parameter.
+Values are converted according to the [conversion rules](conversion#object-conversion-python-object-to-duckdb).

 Here are some examples: